 - Identifying a set of one or more categories (e.g., vertical categories) using at least some of the one or more scored semantic clusters, and

 - Associating at least some of the one or more categories with the property.

 The present invention concerns organizing information.
-In particular, the present invention concerns categorizing terms, phrases, documents and/or term co-occurrence clusters with respect to a taxonomy and using such categorized documents and/or clusters.
+In particular, the present invention concerns categorizing terms, phrases, documents, and/or term co-occurrence clusters concerning taxonomy and using such categorized documents and/or clusters.